A robust approach to quantifying uncertainty in matching problems of causal inference: Robust Z-Test

 This formulation optimizes treatment effect, subject to the variance of the treatment effect being small.
 This formulation can be used by itself to find the range of reasonable treatment effects, given a fixed bound $b_l$ on the variance.
-The problem of testing $\Hatt$ under full matching can be formulated by setting $M=N^t$ in Formulation 3, which can also be modified to form the problem of choosing both treatment and control populations simultaneously, to handle the setting of \citet{Rosenbaum2012}.
-Here, the mean is taken over the same portion of the population as \citet{Rosenbaum2012}, which is the region of overlap between the control and treatment populations, removing extreme regions.
-This setting can be handled by looping over values of $M$ until the program becomes infeasible.
+The problem of testing $\Hzero$ for the ATT and under full matching can be formulated by setting $M=N^t$ (where $N^t$ is the number of treatment points) in Formulation 3.

+\textbf{Modification 1:} Formulation 3 can also be modified to solve the problem of choosing both treatment and control populations simultaneously.
+This is also the setting of \citet{Rosenbaum2012}.
+In that case, the mean is taken over the region of overlap between the control and treatment populations, removing extreme regions.
+This setting can be handled by looping over increasing values of $M$ until the program becomes infeasible.
+We would choose the solutions corresponding to the largest values of $M$.

-We note that in the case of testing $\Hsharp$ a simplified formulation is possible as the sample variance is fixed and known in this case.
-We opt to not explicitly derive this formulation as it is a special case of Formulation 3, where the variance constraint in \eqref{Eq:VarBound} is replaced with an equality constraint for the variance to be equal to that computed under the sharp null.
-The formula for the variance computed under the sharp null is available in the textbook of \cite{imbens2015}.
+\textbf{Modification 2:} For testing a sharp null hypothesis of 0 treatment effect, a simplified formulation is possible, because the sample variance is fixed and known in this case.
+We would use a special case of Formulation 3, where the variance constraint in \eqref{Eq:VarBound} is replaced with an equality constraint, requiring the variance of the solution to be equal to the known sample variance.
+(The formula for the variance computed under the sharp null is available in textbooks, e.g., \citealt{imbens2015}.)

-Let us get back to optimizing the z-score.
-Our algorithm will solve this formulation for many different values of $b_l$ to find the optimal z-score and p-value.
+\textbf{Algorithm for Optimizing z-score:} Let us get back to optimizing the z-score.
+Our algorithm will solve this formulation for many different values of $b_l$ to find the optimal z-scores and p-values.
 Let us denote the solution of the maximization problem as $\a_l$.
-Here, $\a_l$ is the optimal match assignment for the specific value of $b_l$.
+Here, $\a_l$ is an optimal match assignment for a specific value of $b_l$.
 The indices of the match assignment $\a_l$ are, as usual, $ij$, which are pairs of treatment and control units.
 Using $\a_l$, we will then be able to bound the value of $z$.
 Shortly we will use Theorem \ref{Thm:Bound} to prove bounds on the z-score as follows:

-Using these bounds, can now formulate an algorithm to choose progressively finer meshes for $b_l$ to maintain the guarantee on the quality of the solution, repeatedly solving the ILP Formulation.